otrv4/otrv4/otrv4.md

 ### Authentication state

 This machines offers an option to model the management of the authentication protocol.
-It describes a finite state machine which may transitition through states that describe whether the protocol is ether running or awaiting response.
+It describes a finite state machine which may transition through states that describe whether the protocol is either running or awaiting. response.

 ```